DSaunders/Nancy.JohnnyFive/README.md

 #### UnderLoadCircuit

-If this route receives more 10 or more requests in a 1-second period, the route will 'short-circuit' and return something else.
+If this route receives 10 or more requests in a 1-second period, the route will 'short-circuit' and return something else.
 When the number of requests falls back below this threshold, the route will be opened again

 ```csharp